What is a flex class?

 Please do not use the Start Live Meeting button in the classroom to record a solo lesson of yourself, as this will not produce a viable Zoom recording on the Recordings tab.
 Instead, you can use the Add a Video button by clicking the paperclip icon below Add new post.
 This will give you the option to record a video directly, or you can upload a pre-recorded video in another format from your device.

-Please note that simply directing students from the Outschool classroom to a Learning Management System (LMS) that houses all class information is not allowed because Outschool doesn’t have access to those platforms and the use of numerous platforms complicates the user experience for parents.
+Please note that directing students from the Outschool classroom to a Learning Management System (LMS) that houses all class information is not allowed in Flex Classes.
+Outschool needs access to all educator-learner communication to ensure safety, plus keeping your class information within the Outschool platform helps provide a consistent user experience for families.

 Develop multiple opportunities for interactivity!

 Because flex classes don’t meet live, a higher degree of interactivity is required in order to sufficiently engage and support learners.
 Educational research shows that consistent interaction and feedback is necessary in order to create a quality learning experience.
 This means that we require that there are multiple opportunities for both student-to-student and student-to-educator interaction throughout the duration of the flex class.
 The class description needs to be clear about when and how those interactions will take place.
 Flex classes are an opportunity to think creatively about how to foster deep and meaningful student-to-student and student-to-educator interactions in an asynchronous learning environment.